 What are the minimum age limits for your activities?

-For private functions, we can agree exceptional arrangements where possible, but generally our policies are:
+For private functions and accompanied groups, we can agree exceptional arrangements where possible, but generally our policies are:

 Woodland activities : 6 years

 eFoiling : 18 years

 Open water swimming : 10 years

 With the exception of woodlands adventure camps, children under 16 must be accompanied and supervised by a responsible adult, ratios are as follows:

 paddleboarding 1 to 2; woodlands parties 1 to 12; swimming 1 to 2.

 *For paddle boarding only, in friends and family sessions there is no age limit as long as all participants are water-confident and can comfortably swim a minimum of 25m.

 What should I wear for paddleboarding?

 In warm weather, the main requirement is a pair of non-slip trainers and clothes that you don’t mind getting wet.
 In cold weather its a whole different matter.
 Click here to read about what we think you should be wearing in cold weather on a paddleboard.